Core Concepts

 Deployment ledger

-Every successful kanject deploy writes a JSON snapshot to s3://<artifactBucket>/_ledger/versions/<lambda-version>.json recording the published version ARN, timestamp + identity, commit SHA, lockfile hash, and per-env-value hashes.
+Every successful kanject aws deploy writes a JSON snapshot to s3://<artifactBucket>/_ledger/versions/<lambda-version>.json recording the published version ARN, timestamp + identity, commit SHA, lockfile hash, and per-env-value hashes.
 A pointer at _ledger/current.json tracks the latest entry.

 What kanject does NOT own